MichelleAppel/VQA/README.md

 # Natural Language Processing 1 - Visual Question Answering

 ## Abstract
 The main goal of this research is to implement a system that is capable of answering questions related to pictures, which is known as Visual Question Answering (VQA).
-Two methods are proposed: a Bag of Words (BoW) model and a Recurrent Neural Network (RNN) that uses an ordered list of BoW vectors.
-Both word representations are concatenated with a list of image features.
+Two methods are proposed: a Bag of Words + image features (BOWIMG) model and a Recurrent Neural Network (RNN) that uses an ordered list of BoW vectors which are concatenated with a list of image features.
 Both methods are trained using a data set retrieved from CloudCV.
 In our experiments, the BoW model outperforms the RNN.

 ## Project Description
 This project combines Natural Language Processing with Computer Vision for high-level scene interpretation.
 In particular, this code provides a system that is capable to answer to questions related to pictures.
 The first model is a Bag-of-Words + image features (BOWIMG) model, the second a Recurrent Neural Network (RNN).